Tuna Croquettes

 This post may contain affiliate links.
 See my disclosure policy.

-Transform a humble can of tuna into golden brown tuna croquettes using my quick recipe.
-They’re fluffy and crispy and ready in 15 minutes!
+Transform a humble can of tuna into golden-brown tuna croquettes with my quick recipe.
+They’re fluffy, crispy, and ready in 15 minutes.

-Did you know pairing mashed potatoes with canned tuna is literally the best combination ever?
+Did you know that pairing mashed potatoes with canned tuna is literally the best combination ever?
 Well, friends, allow me to enlighten you.
+Tuna croquettes and tuna patties were both staple dinners in my household.
+While patties were made more often, whenever we had leftover potatoes on hand, they’d be turned into croquettes.

 Table of Contents